Fred H. Griffin (July 9, 1931 - April 23, 2011)

 His work has been accepted in many regional exhibitions, including the 1991 Puget Sound Country Show at the Enck Gallery in Bellevue, the 1992 Annual Puget Sound Area Exhibition at the Charles and Emma Frye Museum in Seattle and the Bellevue Art Museum 10/40 Anniversary Celebration.

-Griffin has juried for both the Seattle and Washington State Arts Commissions, the Seattle Art Museum and Edmonds Art Festival.
+Griffin juried for both the Seattle and Washington State Arts Commissions, the Seattle Art Museum and Edmonds Art Festival.

 Griffin is well-known for his "Design Code" -- a simple cross-reference for navigating through the process of design.
 His ideas and teachings have influenced many top designers during his 50 years as teacher and mentor.